elisehein/blog/_posts/2016-03-28-list-all-jekyll-tags.md

 talking about the user-facing tag directory here -- there are plenty of plugins for that, and it's not difficult to write your own template.

-Instead, what I'm truly missing is a quick command to run that would give me an overview of the tags I've been using.
-I find that when writing a new post, I always struggle with tagging, and sometimes end up with duplicate tags using alternate phrasing.
+Instead, what I'm truly missing is a quick command to run that would give me an overview of my tag usage.
+When writing a new post, I struggle with tagging: sometimes I end up with alternate phrasing for semantically equivalent tags, other times I forget about the tags I've been using for a specific theme entirely.
+Having a condensed list in front of me is a good first solution.

-I came up with a quick and dirty first version of a command line tool that does exactly that.
+I wrote a quick and dirty command line tool that does exactly that.
 It loops through all posts, parses the YAML front matter with [`shyaml`](https://github.com/0k/shyaml), and finally orders and sorts tags with `uniq`.

 {% gist elisehein/c879a12c108970142ae0 %}